-Benefits of Renewable Energy Development
+Benefits of Solar Energy Development

 - Create new jobs and retrain laid off coal miners to apply transferable skills such as heavy equipment operation for site preparation, electrical wiring, etc.